 Identify evidence-based approaches to apply to your yoga therapy practice and teaching

-The course consists of five online sessions.
-They are 1 hour and 45 minutes each.
-The sessions will be recorded so if you cannot attend live online, you may listen to the recording at a time that works best for you.
+The course consists of 4 online sessions They are 1.5 hours each.
+There will also be two 30 minute pre-recorded sessions.
+The live online sessions will be recorded so if you cannot attend, you may listen to the recording at a time that works best for you.
 This course is offered as part of the International Kundalini Yoga Therapy Professional Training but it is applicable to all forms of yoga therapy and open to everyone.

 Session 1 Overview of Research The scientific method Types of studies (Hierarchy of Evidence) Study Design and Quality Elements of a research paper Assessing quality of research Reliability and validity Types of bias in randomized controlled studies Types of randomization Systematic review quality